awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 ## Recording impressions data<a name="putevents-including-impressions-data"></a>

-If you use the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe, you can record impressions data in your PutEvents operation\.
+If you use the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe or add the IMPRESSIONS field to your schema for a dataset in a Domain dataset group, you can record impressions data in your PutEvents operation\.
 Impressions are lists of items that were visible to a user when they interacted with \(for example, clicked or watched\) a particular item\.
 Amazon Personalize uses impressions data to guide exploration, where recommendations include items with less interactions data or relevance\.
 For information on the *implicit* and *explicit* impressions Amazon Personalize can model, see [Impressions data](interactions-datasets.md#interactions-impressions-data)\.

 **Important**
 If you provide conflicting implicit and explicit impression data in your `PutEvents` requests, Amazon Personalize uses the explicit impressions by default\.